WeihongQ/weihongq.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am an incoming Ph.D. student in Informatics and Computer Science at Indiana University, advised by Prof. Jisun An and Prof. Haewoon Kwak.
-I obtained my M.S. in Data Science from University of Rochester advised by Prof. Jiebo Luo and B.A. in Economics (with minor in Mathematics) from Wuhan University.
+I am an incoming Ph.D. student in Informatics and Computer Science.

 <!-- [//]: # (**Email**: zhangsongyang000 AT gmail DOT com) -->